 A church group of about 25 people shared the boat with us.

 After the first tour, we went to the lovely Wakulla Lodge to warm up and enjoy some lunch.
 Joan had a nice salad topped with shrimp and I enjoyed a large bowl of tasty seafood gumbo – then I had several plates of Joan’s salad.
 Nice lunch, beautiful surroundings, and a room built to be lively while still permitting conversation.

 We did a 2-mile circuit hike in the woods surrounding the Wakulla Lake.
 It was partially graded and partially boardwalk.
 Easy to walk but unfortunately most of the explanatory signs had been vandalized.
 The boardwalk went over a spring fed stream that led into Wakulla Lake.

 The boat tour was so good we did it again after the hike.
 Yes, we took a second tour and found, exactly as they explained, the river was completely different.
-WE had different light, more alligators, more manatees, and a few less birds.
-The afternoon tour was every bit as nice as the morning tour with Ken having a different perspective of the route.
+We had different light, more alligators, more manatees, and a few less birds.
+The afternoon tour was every bit as nice as the morning tour, with Ranger Ken having a different perspective of the route.

 Finally, we ended a nice but cold, day with a Classico Thin Crust Margarita pizza.
 We added a heavy dose of extra vegetables, two cans of anchovies, and some cheese making it a Classico Joan pizza.

 11.10 North to Georgia in search of Fall Foliage

 This trip started out as a hunt for Fall Colors in Florida.
 Turns out, there were none except green.
 Warm weather and sufficient water kept the trees in leaf and the colors hidden.
 So, if the colors won’t come to us, we are going to F. D. Roosevelt state park on Pine Mountain in Georgia where, we were told by people we met under the Stephen Foster carillon, there would be some color.